jacoboalonsista33/hand-gesture-recognition/README.md

 Backspace — Delete the last character.
 C — Clear the full sentence.
 Q — Quit the webcam session.
+V - A voice reads the sentence you created outloud.

 The recognized text will be updated live on the video feed.